 When surfacewater features and water program features are being displayed, the colored square to the left of their names under My Places spins like a pinwheel - be patient, especially, when displaying areas with lots of features.

 Google Earth doesn't provide the specific location of where you click on a feature.
-It only tells us which feature you clicked on.
-As a result, the MyWATERS tools only work on complete features and not parts of features.
+It only tells you which feature you clicked on.
+As a result, the WATERSKMZ tools only work on complete features and not parts of features.
 For example, if you click on the middle of a stream segment to define the starting location for an upstream search, the search will include the entire stream segment.

-Google Earth also has difficultly communicating what features are on top of other features.
+Google Earth also has difficulty communicating what features are on top of other features.
 For example, if both streams and catchments are displayed on the map and you click on a stream feature, the dialog box may contain information describing the catchment you clicked on instead.
 This can be remedied by first turning off (un-checking) the other feature layers.

 Catchment – the local drainage area for a specific stream segment found it National Hydrography Dataset Plus.
 NHDPlus catchments are 1-2 square miles in area on average.
 Note that approximately half of all catchments are watersheds; specifically, those that contain a headwater stream segment.

 Hydrologic Unit – a hydrologically-derived area defined with the Watershed Boundary Dataset.
 Hydrologic Units are organized into six levels that are similar in size within each level.

 National Hydrography Dataset (NHD) – a national geospatial set of surfacewater features which provides a stream addressing system and drainage network relationships that enable upstream and downstream queries of related water information.
 These features include streams, canals, pipelines, waterbodies and coastlines.